Olaniyan-tech/ToDo-API/README.md

-# Todo API
+# Django Todo API
-This is a RESTful API for a multi-user Todo application.
-Users can register, login, create tasks, update tasks, search, and delete them.
-Authentication is handled via JWT tokens stored in HTTP-only cookies.
+This project is a Django-based Todo API application with user registration, login/logout, JWT authentication, and task management functionalities using Django REST Framework.